osamaqarem/drag-select/README.md

    */
   data: Array<ListItem>
   /**
-   * Key or path to key which uniquely identifies an item in the list.
+   * Key or path to nested key which uniquely identifies an item in the list.
+   * Nested key path is specified using dot notation in a string e.g. `"user.id"`.
    *
    * @example
    * const item = { id: "usr_123", name: "foo" }